 As middle and high school approaches, is important to work on building keyboarding skills.
 Preparing children before handwriting expectations increase will equip them with the tools they need to keep up with the rigor.
 Having this skill may also reduce the anxiety associated with written tasks.
-There are many websites that offer free tutorials, lessons and games.
+Many websites offer free tutorials, lessons, and games.
 Spending just 10-15 minutes a day can make a huge difference.
 Here are my favorite websites:

 9. Allow the child to type instead of writing when appropriate

 Again, eliminating other demands (trying to remember letter formations, line orientation, spacing, spelling) can reduce frustration, anxiety and yield better content.